2017 Fitzgerald Glider Kits 300: Qualifying

 Qualifying was held on Saturday, April 22, at 9:35 AM EST. Since Bristol Motor Speedway is under 2 miles (3.2 km), the qualifying system was a multi-car system that included three rounds.
-The first round was 15 minutes, where every driver would be able to set a lap within the 15 minutes.
-Then, the second round would consist of the fastest 24 cars in Round 1, and drivers would have 10 minutes to set a lap.
-Round 3 consisted of the fastest 12 drivers from Round 2, and the drivers would have 5 minutes to set a time.
+The first round was 15 minutes, where every driver would be able to set a lap.
+Then, the second round would consist of the fastest 24 cars from Round 1, and drivers would have 10 minutes to set a lap.
+Round 3 consisted of the fastest 12 drivers from Round 2, and they would have 5 minutes to set a time.
 Whoever was fastest in Round 3 would win the pole.

 Kyle Larson of Chip Ganassi Racing would win the pole after advancing from both preliminary rounds and setting the fastest lap in Round 3, with a time of 14.992 and an average speed of 127.988 mph.

 No drivers would fail to qualify.